-Who is entitled to educate their child at home?
+Who is entitled to home education?

 Any parent/guardian can choose to do this as long as they provide an efficient education that is suitable for the age, ability and aptitude of the child.